KSXGitHub/arch-pkg-db/README.md

 The database could be a local database of installed packages or a sync database of all installable packages.

 The sync database may or may not contain non-official repositories, with duplicated package names.

+## Why not `libalpm`?

+Relying on `libalpm` has 2 limitations:
+* The program would only work on Arch Linux.
+* Every time `libalpm` updates, the program would need to be recompiled.
+And since Arch Linux is rolling release, `libalpm` would update frequently, forcing the program to recompile frequently.

+This library aims to provide the means to query pacman packages without the above limitations.

 ## Documentation